 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Phone is thrown in landfill.
-Button 2: Electricity is used to charge the phone.
-[X] Button 3: Mines are constructed.
+Button 1: Unwanted/broken phones decompose in landfill.
+Button 2: Electricity is used to charge mobile phone.
+[X] Button 3: Mines are constructed, installed and run.Slide 8

-Slide 8

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when electricity is used every time the phone is charged(NO ANIMATION)
+Narrator text: Carbon is released when electricity is used every time the mobile phone is charged(NO ANIMATION)

+Interesting fact: Once your phone is fully charged, switch the charger off at the wall to avoid wasting electricity.

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Electricity is used to turn raw materials into mobile phones.
-Button 2: Customers travel to phone shops.
-Button 3: Raw materials continue to be drilled/mined.
+Button 1: Raw materials are made into phone parts.
+Button 2: Customers travel to the phone shop.
+Button 3: Unwanted/broken phones decompose in landfill.
 [X]

 Slide 9